Waheedulislam/-warehouse-management-client-side/README.md

 3)  It has been used  firebase framework .

+4)  The server site mongodb has been used on this website.
+And has been  deploy this site Heroku framework.

-4)  It has been used many framework. firebase react hooks,react-bootstrap,bootstrap,custom-css,react-tost etc
+4)  It has been used many framework. firebase react hooks,react-bootstrap,bootstrap,custom-css,react-tost etc.

 5)  Many important things have been used in the routes.

 6) Register and login has been used email-verification and forget-password.

+7) It has been used axios framework.

+8) Its website is deploy by Firebase framework.

-7) This website has been granted copyright (Copyright © 2022 bikeway.com)
+8) This website has been granted copyright (Copyright © 2022 bikeway.com)